-It is hard to beat University of Maryland - College Park if you want to study Agricultural Economics & Business.
-University of Maryland - College Park is located in the suburban region of College Park, Maryland, near to shops and other entertainment.
+University of Maryland - College Park is a good choice for students pursuing an Agricultural Economics & Business degree.
+University of Maryland - College Park is located in the suburban area of College Park, Maryland, near shops and other entertainment.